fabianaapateanu/training-mobile-basic-practice-project/README.md

         ```
         The setUp method will also throw an exception of type `MalformedURLException` because this is the one needed by the Java `URL` object constructor.

-    4. In this method we will start the android driver session for our application:
+    4. In this method we will start the android driver session for our application, meaning details of the appium server and the desired capabilities:
+       :exclamation: Please be careful to notice that we will set the `noReset` capability set to `false` in order for the application to start fresh, not logged in.

         ```
             @Before
             public void setUp() throws MalformedURLException {